tyashin/CIS-CC-UOL-violations/README.md

 ---

-### Maximum registration period decreased for some of the students.
+### Maximum registration period decreased for some of the students

 **Date**: 10 September 2020